marb61a/Course-Notes/Misc/Data Protection/ISO Internal Auditor 27001.md

   -
   -

-    Start
+Internal vs external audit
-    Internal vs external audit (2:06 )
+  -

-    Start
+  -

 The main purpose of the internal audit (1:31 )

     Start
     ISO Requirements for internal audits (2:14 )